PoisotLab/ms_betadiversity_response/reviews/01_PCI_round1.md

 views between Fründ and you, and thus more clearly exposing the motivation of challenging the recent paper of Fründ,

+> As mentionned in a previous comment, I have moved this part of the manuscript
+> towards the end, with more explicit recommendations about the use of the
+> proposed alternative.

 - a Discussion section synthesizes the pros and cons of both approaches, as it seems that each method can be justified and used in an appropriate context.

+> Same answer as above.

 # Reviewer 1